-Philip Gura, Robert Gross (University of Connecticut), and David Hall (Harvard), Wiggins Lecturers, American Antiquarian Society
+Philip Gura, Robert Gross (University of Connecticut), and David Hall (Harvard), American Antiquarian Society, 2004

 Professor Gura has been named Distinguished Scholar for the Collegium and the Unitarian Universalist Historical Society for its joint convocation in 2013.
 Collegium is an association for liberal religious studies, established to encourage collaboration among scholarly members of clergy and laity who share similar interests; to promote significant theological reflection within and about the Unitarian Universalist movement and other liberal religious movements; to disseminate resources, research, and findings which bear upon the problem of how liberal religion is to address the contemporary situation; and to sustain its heritage of the learned ministry.
 See http://www.uucollegium.org/2011-collegium-conference/ .
 The Unitarian Universalist Historical Society is dedicated to the preservation of the heritage of the two religious denominations.

-Professor Gura is preparing Jonathan Edwards: The Evangelical Writings for the Library of America.
+Professor Gura’s Jonathan Edwards: The Evangelical Writings appeared in the Library of America in 2013.

 In the spring of 2012 Centerstream Publishing published a paperback edition of Gura’s book, C. F. Martin and His Guitars (2003).